oshashera/Compendium/Exposé de merde bvd.md

 It is possible, therefore, that the observed virus-induced reduction in free Z concentration may decrease cell division and hence contribute to the reduced growth of infected leaves.
 *Whenham 1989*

+We identified and cloned from *N. tabacum* Xanthi nn plants **a full-length, novel gene (NH), homologous to the N gene** cDNA of NH and H 82,8% nucleotide identity shared.

+NH protein belongs to TIR/NBS/LRR resistance gene class *N gene...
+Stange; TomÃ¡s; Elorza; Arce-Johnson 2004*